-- Preexisting anxiety;
+- Preexisting anxiety

-- Prenatal anxiety;
+- Prenatal anxiety

-- Preexisting depression;
+- Preexisting depression

-- Prenatal dysphoria;
+- Prenatal dysphoria

-- Hormone-induced affect/mood shifts accompanied by increased sensitivity;
+- Hormone-induced affect or mood shifts accompanied by increased sensitivity

-- Multiple co-existing psychological disorders (i.e., depression and acute stress);
+- Multiple co-existing psychological disorders (i.e., depression and acute stress)

-- Substance abuse;
+- Substance abuse

-- Exacerbated chronic pain;
+- Exacerbated chronic pain

-- Bodily triggered traumatic memories;
+- Bodily-triggered traumatic memories

-- Maladaptive body image;
+- Maladaptive body image

-- Unexpected weight gain;
+- Unexpected weight gain

-- Acute stress:
+- Acute stress

-- Developmental, adult post-traumatic stress disorder (PTSD), flashbacks, or nightmares;
+- Developmental, adult post-traumatic stress disorder (PTSD), flashbacks, or nightmares

-- Recent romantic relationship rupture;
+- Recent romantic relationship rupture

-- Sexual assault resulting in pregnancy;
+- Sexual assault resulting in pregnancy

-- Past, or ongoing, domestic violence with current flashbacks;
+- Past or ongoing domestic violence with current flashbacks

-- Incest resulting in pregnancy;
+- Incest resulting in pregnancy

-- Unplanned teen or adult pregnancy;
+- Unplanned teen or adult pregnancy

-- Abortion indecision leading to shame;
+- Abortion indecision leading to shame

-- Adoption ambivalence and guilt;
+- Adoption ambivalence and guilt

-- Lack of social and familial support;
+- Lack of social and familial support

-- Partner's lack of involvement and dismissiveness;
+- Partner's lack of involvement and dismissiveness

-- Loved one's over-involvement resulting in stress;
+- Loved one's over-involvement resulting in stress

-- Financial limitations;
+- Financial limitations

-- Unemployment;
+- Unemployment

-- Homelessness, or at risk of, due to pregnancy;
+- Homelessness, or at risk of, due to pregnancy

-- Laboratory abnormalities resulting in fear and affect dysregulation;
+- Laboratory abnormalities resulting in fear and affect dysregulation

-- Prenatal medical complication(s);
+- Prenatal medical complication(s)

-- Planned, or unplanned cesarean section;
+- Planned or unplanned cesarean section

-- Preeclampsia;
+- Preeclampsia

-- Gestational Diabetes.
+- Gestational Diabetes

 Many mothers experiencing the above medical and psychological difficulties are initially hesitant to be referred to a pre-perinatal psychotherapist.
-The reasons some mothers may refuse therapy include: prenatal mood swings, feeling easily overwhelmed, fatigue, dysphoric mood, familial stigma, cultural biases, religious beliefs, not wanting to be perceived as "damaged goods," or past limited benefits from such services.
+The reasons some mothers may refuse therapy include prenatal mood swings, feeling easily overwhelmed, fatigue, dysphoric mood, familial stigma, cultural biases, religious beliefs, not wanting to be perceived as "damaged goods," or past limited benefits from such services.
 Introducing pre-perinatal psychotherapy early on as a part of the integrated and comprehensive routine of preventive care reduces such discomfort and stigma.

-Despite some mothers' reluctance, most pregnant women are receptive to receiving services if these enhance or provide womb-parenting skills, developmental education, and tools to become an attentive mother.
-Most expectant mothers embrace the opportunity to attend couple's therapy, hypnobirthing groups (Mongan, 2015), and health educational classes with their significant others.
+Despite some mothers' reluctance, most pregnant women are receptive to receiving services if these enhance or provide womb-parenting skills, developmental education, and tools to become attentive mothers.
+Most expectant mothers embrace the opportunity to attend couples therapy, hypnobirthing groups (Mongan, 2015), and health educational classes with their significant others.
 Maternal developmental attachment wounds and deficits are important reasons to heal in the psychotherapy situation.
 Selma Fraiberg (1980) referred to these attachment wounds and deficits as "the ghost in the nursery."
-It is not unusual that these mothers who coped with difficult life situations prior to becoming pregnant have a hard time once pregnant, due to various added pressures.
-Thus, current prenatal stresses and pre-existing difficulties often become the port-ofentry to psychotherapy.
+It is not unusual for mothers who coped with difficult life situations prior to becoming pregnant to have a hard time once pregnant due to various added pressures.
+Thus, current prenatal stresses and preexisting difficulties often become the port of entry to psychotherapy.

 High-risk pregnant mothers (i.e., homelessness, a domestic violence history, Bipolar I-II, actively dissociated, with PTSD, suicidal thoughts, substance dependent, chronically medically ill, recently separated) with current or chronic symptoms of emotional dysregulation, exacerbated by the current pregnancy and or other factors, need to be educated, encouraged, and referred in a timely manner for pre-perinatal therapy.
-Pervasive multi-generational maladaptive patterns (Nicholas & Schwartz, 1991), adverse childhood events (Anda & Felitti, 2003), environmental stresses, intrapersonal incongruences or conflict caused by unresolved trauma, relational conflicts, developmental or adult posttraumatic stress disorders, acute stress disorders, prenatal medical concerns, or unplanned pregnancies are common roadblocks to wellness and need to be assessed and treated promptly.
+Pervasive multigenerational maladaptive patterns (Nicholas & Schwartz, 1991), adverse childhood events (Anda & Felitti, 2003), environmental stresses, intrapersonal incongruences or conflict caused by unresolved trauma, relational conflicts, developmental or adult post-traumatic stress disorders, acute stress disorders, prenatal medical concerns, or unplanned pregnancies are common roadblocks to wellness and need to be assessed and treated promptly.

 Since pregnancy, previous fetal or infant loss, and parenting itself can all trigger PTSD symptoms (Pullen, 2014), this article provides a clinical treatment model I have found effective when treating pregnant women with simple to moderate levels of traumatic stress.
-While many women feel blessed and content throughout their pregnancies, many others are surprised by their pregnancy circumstances.
-Often these mothers feel ashamed about their lack of prenatal happiness, as if they should or could control its emotional, and often, hormonal rollercoaster.
+While many women feel blessed and content throughout their pregnancies, others are surprised by their pregnancy circumstances.
+Often, these mothers feel ashamed about their lack of prenatal happiness, as if they should or could control its emotional and, often, hormonal rollercoaster.

-Calming Womb Family Therapy after Delivery
+Calming Womb Family Therapy After Delivery